“Marriage is honorable among all, and the bed undefiled; but fornicators and adulterers God will judge” (Hebrews 13:4, KJV).

 A theme that continues to come up in my study of faith in the book of Hebrews is that I should be living my life in light of things that haven’t happened, that are in the future, and that I can’t see.
 “Faith is the substance of things hoped for, the evidence of things not seen” (Hebrews 11:1, KJV).

 The book of Revelation tells me what will happen in the future.

-“Blessed are they that do his commandments, that they may have right to the tree of life, and may enter in through the gates into the city.
-For without are dogs, and sorcerers, and whoremongers, and murderers, and idolaters, and whosoever loveth and maketh a lie” (Revelation 22:14-15).
+“Blessed are those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city.
+But outside are dogs and sorcerers and sexually immoral and murderers and idolaters, and whoever loves and practices a lie” (Revelation 22:14-15, NKJV).